 Overseas, our mid-career recruitment is particularly focused on securing executive trainees, so that we can expand our business in China, Vietnam, and elsewhere, and so that we can establish efficient management systems.
-As a result, the mid-career recruitment ratio stands at 69.1% at our Company, and 95.0% at our Group; in managerial positions, the mid-career recruitment ratio is 74.6% at our Company, and 85.0% at our Group.
+As a result, the mid-career recruitment ratio stands at 67.7% at our Company, and 95.5% at our Group; in managerial positions, the mid-career recruitment ratio is 76.6% at our Company, and 83.3% at our Group.

-With regard to female members of our workforce, just 26.3% of Company employees are female, whilst

-46.0% and 15.5% of Group employees are female and female managers respectively.
+With regard to female members of our workforce, just 25.4% of Company employees are female, whilst 44.6% and 16.5% of Group employees are female and female managers respectively.
 Going forward, we intend to define numerical targets for the proportion of female employees in our workforce, and promote their advancement.

-In order to develop and promote a diverse workforce, we plan to conduct interviews with female employees who are candidates for management positions regarding their future career plans.
+In order to develop and promote a diverse workforce, we plan to conduct interviews regarding their future career plans with candidates including female employees for management positions.
 In addition, we will focus on training candidates for managerial positions and conduct fair examinations for those candidates who have been trained, in an effort to ensure diversity in managerial appointments.
-We will continue to aim to exceed the current ratio of "non-Japanese employees", "mid-career recruits", "female employees" and other diversity as a group, based on our policy of non-discrimination.